allenea/PyDatPicture/README.md

 #### GEOCODE_FILE (see above)
-	3. Numerical Data With Address Associated With the Coordinates
+	3. Numerical data with the address associated with the coordinates.

 	Default: "ImageMetadata_geocode.csv"